On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Experimental Details

 \subsection{Software and Hardware Setup}

-Our experiments are performed using the official code of LLaVA~\citep{liu2023llava}\footnote{\url{https://github.com/haotian-liu/LLaVA}}.
-We utilize NVIDIA V100 and A100 GPUs for the computations.
+Our experiments are based on the official codebase\footnote{\url{https://github.com/haotian-liu/LLaVA}} of LLaVA~\citep{liu2023llava}.
+We utilize NVIDIA V100 32GB and A100 80GB GPUs for the computations.
 Ablation studies are conducted on V100 GPUs, whereas the final configuration models run on A100 GPUs.
 We do not observe any significant performance difference based on the type of GPU used.
 However, training on V100 GPUs is approximately 2 to 3 times slower per step compared to A100 GPUs.
 Although our codebase is based on LLaVA, to ensure better reproducibility, we will release the scripts used for training our models and any necessary code modifications as open-source.